 Rule 2 - Offer and Acceptance

-The fundamental contract concept of offer and acceptance will be tested on your bar exam.
+The fundamental contract concept of mutual assent through an offer and acceptance will be tested on the multiple choice portion of your bar exam.

 What you should know: A valid contract offer exists when a reasonable person would objectively believe that an offer for a contract is open for acceptance.
 An offer enables an offeror to form an agreement by inviting an acceptance of the offer.
 An offer is an offeror’s promise to do or to refrain from doing something specific in the future.